Painting and Drawing Graduate Overview

-SAIC’s Painting and Drawing faculty are working artists, critics, and curators, regularly exhibiting work in important galleries, museums, and other institutions internationally.
-They have been awarded grants from the National Endowment for the Arts, Fulbright Program, and the Tiffany, Ford, Guggenheim, Warhol, and Newhouse Foundations.
+SAIC’s Painting and Drawing Faculty are dedicated artists, writers, critics, and curators, actively engaged with local, national, and international art communities They are regularly exhibiting work at national and international galleries, museums, and institutions, as well as curating exhibitions, running galleries and writing in local and national publications.
+They have been awarded grants from the National Endowment for the Arts, the Fulbright Program, the Tiffany, Ford, Guggenheim, Warhol, and Newhouse Foundations.

-The cornerstone of SAIC’s graduate studio program is its focus on tutorially guided studio practice.
-Each semester, in addition to selecting from graduate advisors in the department, you will select from more than 100 graduate faculty advisors at SAIC, representing myriad disciplines, approaches, and intellectual positions.
-Ultimately, it is the student's work that drives the choice of advisor, and both disciplinary and interdisciplinary work is supported and advanced.
-Faculty from the academic programs in Art History, Arts Administration and Policy, Art Education, and Visual and Critical Studies also serve as graduate advisors, providing different expertise in support of SAIC Graduate Projects.
+The cornerstone of SAIC’s graduate studio program is its focus on studio practice with tutorial guidance from faculty.
+In addition to selecting graduate advisors from their chosen department, each semester a student can also select from more than 100 graduate faculty advisors from other departments, representing myriad disciplinary approaches and intellectual positions with regards to their work.
+Ultimately, the choice of advisor is predicated on each student’s particular development need.
+Faculty from the academic programs in Art History, Arts Administration and Policy, Art Education and Visual and Critical Studies also serve as graduate advisors, providing other fields of expertise that support SAIC graduate projects.